Platform – Table of Contents

 Social Equality and Democratic Rights — Lesbians, Gay Men, Bisexuals, Transgender, Queer, and Intersex (LGBTQI)

-• Repeal of all anti-LGBTQI legislation, including anti-sodomy and “criminal deviant” laws.
+• Repeal of all anti-LGBTQI legislation, including anti-sodomy “criminal deviant,” and gender-discriminatory bathroom laws.

 • Recognition of equal protection under the law for same-sex couples through a constitutional amendment affirming their right to obtain a marriage license and certificate from the State of Michigan, and their right to adopt and raise children.